Updated: August 19, 2026

 Yet almost all growth is concentrated in

-metropolitan areas, which now hold nearly 294 million people.
+metropolitan areas, which now hold about 295.5 million people in the July 2025 estimates.

 How big is the U.S. population today?